DenisRendon/reading-notes/README.md

 # About me
-Hello I'm Denis Rendon and am from central Texas.
+Hello I'm Denis Rendon and am located in central Texas.
 Over the last 12 years I have had a career in aviation and the space industry.
 During those 12 years was a helicopter crewchief flight instructor for the Army, a Department of the Army Civilian instructor training reserve units, after that contracted over seas working as a flight engineer and flight instructor for 3 years training the Afghan Airforce and special mission wing units.
 Most recently I was with Firefly Aerospace's integration team building the Alpha rocket.
 I am excited about this new chapter and career and cant wait to see where it takes me.

 *Growth mindset*